• Recipe Index

 • About Morgan

-These bakery-style lemon blueberry muffins will be your go to blueberry muffin recipe every time.
+These classic bakery-style lemon blueberry muffins will be your go to blueberry muffin recipe every time.
 A perfect balance of citrus and berry, in every single bite.
-Not only are they a quick and easy recipe, but you'll feel like you're standing in a classic bakery with just how incredibly they smell, and of course, taste.
+Not only is this a quick and easy recipe, but you'll feel like you're standing in a classic bakery with just how incredible they smell and taste.

-The perfect time to whip up a batch of these muffins is, well, any time you are in the mood for them.
+The perfect time to whip up a batch of these muffins is any time you are in the mood for them.
 Blueberries tend to be at their peak in the spring, but really these muffins are excellent for breakfast all year long.

-I have an obsession with blueberry, so my blueberry streusel muffins (LINK RECIPE) and my healthy blueberry muffins (LINK RECIPE) are all inspired by these lemon blueberry ones, and for good reason!
+I have an obsession with blueberry, so my blueberry streusel muffins and my healthy paleo lemon blueberry bread are all inspired by these lemon blueberry muffins, and for good reason!

 Jump to: